One Day in Rothenburg ob der Tauber

 By train, you can reach Rothenburg in 4 hours, but why would you want to spend a whole day on a train if you only have one day in Rothenburg ob der Tauber?
 Yep, stay the night in Rothenburg.
 That’s the ticket.

 My Munich to Rothenburg ob der Tauber trip included Dinkelsbühl, another picturesque Romantic Road town.
-However, if you can’t find that trip, there are other tours to Rothenberg from Munich offering a stop in a different Romantic Road town.
+However, if you can’t find that trip, there are other tours to Rothenberg from Munich like the tour offering a stop Harburg, also on the Romantic Road.

 However you arrive, make sure your comfy walking shoes are on to see my suggested top sights to see and do in one day in Rothenburg ob der Tauber.